 If you have friends using the service you can add them to your friends list making it easy to invite them to your events.
 If they're not on the service, no problem, you can send them an invitation via email which will invite them to sign up and direct them to the event.
 The current version of the application does not the ability to add yourself to other people's events, but that will be addressed in a future update.

 User's are able to add in a mobile phone number allowing them to get updates and invites to events via SMS.
 The updates and invites are sent out using the Twillio API, with back end usage of the phonenumbers Python library to maintain E.164 formatting compliance.

 The creator of an event can also properly prep for the event as the forecast weather for the event is added to the event page thanks to the Open Weather API.
 This function is only available if an address is entered.
 It's visible to all participants.
 There's also an explore option which allows people to browse all public events.
 The application is expandable to add more options and features!

 Moon Trek is my terrible set of Star Trek/anime crossover fan fiction novels.
-This Moon Trek website is an upgraded version of the static one that I currently have online right now.
+This Moon Trek website is an upgraded version of the static one that I currently had been using for years!

 The site has three main apps that it uses to dynamically provide content to the end user:

 Moon Trek Stories – This is the primary purpose of the site.
 While the old, static site simply acted as a link farm for users to download TXT and PDF files from my webserver, the stories pages do more now.
 First, all story data is saved in a PostgreSQL database and is generated on demand by Django.
 When you go to a story page, you will find the option to read a chapter in your browser, content of which is pulled from the database and served upon demand, or you can download full story PDF or TXT files from a DigitalOcean Space – their version of an S3 Bucket.